-$solar_radiation = 10^{6} \times e^{0.339 + 0.808 \times \cos(L) \times \cos(S) - 0.196 \times \sin(L) \times \sin(S) - 0.482 \times \cos(180 - |(180 - A)|) \times \sin(S)}$ (1)

-where L is the centre latitude of the cell in degrees, S is the slope of the cell in degrees and A is the aspect of the cell in degrees.
-The resulting estimate is given in: MJ x 100^{-1} m-2 x yr-1 (McCune and Keon, 2002).
-Slope and aspect for each 10 m x 10 m grid cell were sourced from the slope and aspect rasters.
-We saved the result as 32-bit integers.
+$\begin{aligned} \text{solar}\text{radiation} &= 10^6 \\ &\times e^{0.339 + 0.808 \times \cos(L) \times \cos(S) - 0.196 \times \sin(L) \times \sin(S) - 0.482 \times \cos(180 - |(180 - A)|) \times \sin(S)}, \end{aligned}$ where L is the centre latitude of the cell in degrees, S is the slope of the cell in degrees, and A is the aspect of the cell in degrees.
+The resulting estimate is given in $MJ \times 100^{-1} \text{ m}^{-2} \text{ yr}^{-1}$ (McCune and Keon, 2002).
+Slope and aspect for each $10 \text{ m} \times 10 \text{ m}$ grid cell were sourced from the slope and aspect rasters.
+We saved the result as 32 bit integers.
 Due to propagation from the calculation of slope descriptor, no solar radiation values can be calculated for cells found right on the edge of the data set, for example in tiles situated along the coastline or at the edge of the sampling extent.

-3.4.7 Heat Load Index (heat load index)
+3.4.7 Heat load index (heat\load\index)

-The heat load index (McCune and Keon, 2002) was originally developed as an indicator for temperature based solely on aspect, but this characteristic is probably better captured in our solar radiation descriptor (see above) that was developed to improve shortcomings in the heat load index (McCune and Keon, 2002).
-However, in a previous study (Moeslund et al., 2019) we show that - in Denmark - the index was moderately correlated with soil moisture, and can therefore serve as an useful indicator of the amount of moisture available to plants.
-We calculated the heat load index based on the aspect rasters (described above) following the equation specified in McCune and Keon (2002) using gdal_calc:
+The heat load index (McCune and Keon, 2002) was originally developed as an indicator for temperature based solely on aspect, but this characteristic is probably better captured in our solar radiation descriptor (see above) that was developed to improve shortcomings in the heat load index (Mc-Cune and Keon, 2002).
+However, in a previous study (Moeslund et al., 2019) we show that - in Denmark - the index was moderately correlated with soil moisture and can therefore serve as a useful indicator of the amount of moisture available to plants.
+We calculated the heat load index based on the aspect rasters (described above) following the equation specified in McCune and Keon (2002) using gdal\calc:

+heat\load\index =

-$$heat_load_index = \frac{(1 - cos(A - 45))}{2} \tag{2}$$
+$$\frac{(1 - \cos(A - 45))}{2},$$

+(2)

 where A is the aspect in degrees.
-We stretched the result by a factor of 10000, rounded to the nearest integer and stored it as a 16-bit integer.
-As the heat_load_index is not meaningfully defined for flat cells (slope = 0° / aspect = -1°), we set the value of those cells to no data (-9999).
-Finally, for cells that are located on the outermost edges of the data set the heat_load_index is not defined due to propagation of the nodata value assigned to the aspect in those cells.
+We stretched the result by a factor of 10 000, rounded to the nearest integer and stored it as a 16 bit integer.
+As the heat\load\index is not meaningfully defined for flat cells (slope = 0° / aspect = $-1^\circ$ ), we set the value of those cells to NoData (-9999).
+Finally, for cells that are located on the outermost edges of the data set the heat\load\index is not defined due to propagation of the NoData value assigned to the aspect in those cells.

-3.4.8 Topographic wetness index (twi)
+3.4.8 Topographic wetness index (TWI)

 The topographic wetness index (TWI) provides a proxy measure of soil moisture or wetness based on the hydrological flow modelled through a digital terrain model.
 Here, we derived the TWI following the method recommended by Kopecký et al. (2020).
-We based our calculations on the aggregated 10 m elevation model (dtm_10m, 16bit integer) and used a neighbourhood mosaic (max.
+We based our calculations on the aggregated 10 m elevation model (dtm\10m, 16 bit integer) and used a neighbourhood mosaic (max.
 8 neighbours) for each focal tile to derive the TWI.
 The exact procedure is detailed in the next paragraph.
-As such the index values calculated by us only consider a catchment the size of one tile and all its neighbours (for non-edge tiles this is a 3 km x 3 km catchment, for edge tiles it is smaller depending on the completeness of the neighbourhood mosaic).
-We then cropped the resulting output back to the extent of the focal tile, stretched the TWI values by a factor of 1000, rounded to the next full integer and stored the results as a 16-bit integer.
+As such the index values calculated by us only consider a catchment the size of one tile and all its neighbours (for non-edge tiles this is a 3 km × 3 km catchment, and for edge tiles it is smaller depending on the completeness of the neighbourhood mosaic).
+We then cropped the resulting output back to the extent of the focal tile, stretched the TWI values by a factor of 1000, rounded to the next full integer and stored the results as a 16 bit integer.